Making a Map¶

 This tutorial is now obsolete.
 A new and updated version is available at Making a Map (QGIS3)

 Often one needs to create a map that can be printed or published.
 QGIS has a powerful tool called Print Composer that allows you to take your GIS layers and package them to create maps.

-The tutorial shows how to create a map of Japan with standard map elements like north arrow, scale bar, legend and label.
+The tutorial shows how to create a map of Japan with standard map elements like map inset, grids, north arrow, scale bar and labels.

 We will use the Natural Earth dataset - specifically the Natural Earth Quick Start Kit that comes with beautifully styled global layers that can be loaded directly to QGIS.

 Download the Natural Earth Quickstart Kit.

 Download and extract the Natural Earth Quick Start Kit data.
 Open QGIS.
 Click on.

 Browse to the directory when you had extracted the natural earth data.
 You should see a file named

 Natural_Earth_quick_start_for_QGIS.qgs.
 This is the project file that contains styled layers in QGIS Document format.
 Click Open.